data-gymnasia/courses/content/linear-algebra/content.md

 ---

-A list of vectors which is not linearly independent is said to be **linearly independent**.
-In other words, a list of vectors is linearly independent if none of the vectors in the list can be written as a linear combination of the others.
+A list of vectors which is not linearly dependent is said to be **linearly independent**.
+In other words, a list of vectors is linearly independent if [[none|at least one]] of the vectors in the list can be written as a linear combination of the others.

+---

 ::: .example
 **Example**